Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 Arrival times will be shared with all ticket buyers the week of the show in our “reminder email.”
 To help prevent congestion both inside and outside the facility, please make every effort to arrive at the recommended time.

-All visitors are required to show proof of vaccination against COVID-19 completed at least 2 weeks prior to the event or a negative result for a COVID-19 test taken within 72 hours of the event.
+For some events, visitors are required to show proof of vaccination against COVID-19 completed at least 2 weeks prior to the event or a negative result for a COVID-19 test taken within 72 hours of the event.
+Currently, this requirement does not extend to booster shots.
+Visit the event description on CenterTix for details.

 Concession menus are limited to provide quicker service, and cashless payments are preferred.